Mikescops/mysetup/README.md

 So as to extract the strings from the source code, and edit them with _Poedit_, just run this command :

-`$ bin/cake i18n extract --paths src --output src/Locale --extract-core yes --merge no --overwrite`
+`$ bin/cake i18n extract --paths ./src --output ./src/Locale --extract-core yes --merge no --overwrite`

 Output files will be under `src/Locale/`, as : `{cake,default}.pot`